alphanome-ai/sec-parser-test-data/README.md

 If you're a contributor to `sec-parser`, you can utilize this dataset to run e2e tests and ensure that changes don't introduce regressions.
 For detailed instructions on using this data for testing, please refer to the main [sec-parser repository](https://github.com/alphanome-ai/sec-parser).

+When submitting results by creating new commits in this repository, it's highly recommended to include the git hash of the `sec-parser` repository in your commit message.
+This practice helps us track the specific version of `sec-parser` that produced the results.

 ## Feedback & Issues

 For asking questions and discussing potential improvements, use [Discussions](https://github.com/orgs/alphanome-ai/discussions).
 For any issues, please [open an issue](https://github.com/alphanome-ai/sec-parser/issues).